 by Barry Burke

-Executing Your E1 Upgrade Testing
+Managing Your E1 Upgrade Testing

 In the first blog in this series I explained how the DWS Dimension Analyze service is used in the planning phase to produce extremely accurate forecasts of the upgrade effort required.
 It can also reduce your modified footprint by up to 75%, thereby reducing your upgrade effort and costs.